 Which credit bureau are my tenant’s on-time rent payments reported to?

 Offering your tenants the option to report their on-time rent payments to credit bureaus can be a valuable incentive for them to pay consistently on time.
-Using RentRedi, your tenants can report their rent payments to TransUnion.
+Using RentRedi, your tenants can report their rent payments to TransUnion and Experian.
 This can play a crucial role in positively impacting their credit scores.
 Higher credit scores can offer your tenants numerous benefits like lower interest rates for loans, reduced deposits for utilities, and an enhanced reputation as a reliable tenant.
 Covering this service for your tenant can be a compelling amenity that sets you apart from other landlords.

 How soon will my tenant see a boost in their credit score after reporting?

 Payments are reported to the credit bureau weekly.
-Once a rent payment is reported to TransUnion on behalf of your tenant, it typically takes between 5-30 days to reflect on their credit history.
+Once a rent payment is reported to TransUnion and Experian on behalf of your tenant, it typically takes between 5-30 days to reflect on their credit history.

 How can my tenant start reporting their rent?

 From the RentRedi Tenant app, your tenant needs to select “Rent”, then “Report Rent” and follow the provided options.